Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Conclusion and Future Outlook

 \section{Conclusion and Future Outlook}

 In this paper, we have introduced a novel graph-theoretic framework which enables a fundamental modeling of observability attacks targeting power systems and have proven that the widely-studied stealthy data injection attacks are a special case of such observability attacks.
-Based on this proposed framework, we have characterized the analytical solutions to various central observability and data injection attack problems.
-These solutions aim at capturing potential attack strategies as well as suggesting defense policies to thwart such attacks.
-In this respect, we have shown that our derived framework enables characterization of the sparsest stealthy attack as well as the sparsest stealthy attack including a certain measurement.
-With respect to defense policies, we have shown that our graph-theoretic framework enables the analytical characterization of the minimum measurement set which when defended guarantees thwarting any potential stealthy attack as well as the minimum set of measurements whose defense guarantees that no attack below a certain cardinality can be stealthy.
+Based on this proposed framework, we have characterized analytical solutions to various central observability and data injection attack problems focusing on the sparsest SDIA, the sparsest SDIA including a certain measurement, the minimum set of measurements to defend to thwart all possible SDIAs, and the minimum set of measurements whose defense guarantees that no DIA below a certain cardinality can be stealthy.